blogmarketing/blogmarketing.github.io/_posts/2024-02-16-guide-on-how-to-choose-which-products-to-sell-online.md

 ### Choose products that fit your management style:

 Every entrepreneur has a distinct approach to managing their business.
 Consider your preferred level of involvement in various aspects of the supply chain, from logistics to marketing.
-Whether you prefer hands-on management or delegating responsibilities, prioritize products that align with your management style.
+Whether you prefer hands-on management or delegating responsibilities, prioritize products that align with your **[business model]({% post_url 2024-02-24-how-to-choose-your-ecommerce-business-model %})**.

 ### Choose products that address customer pain points: